 If you find yourself in this situation, let’s turn your marketing team into a revenue-generating machine with these key tips for capturing customers with your website:

-- If you have met with me in the past, you know I’m a firm believer in having multiple ways for a prospect to engage with you based on where they are at in the purchase funnel.
+- If you have met with me in the past, you know I’m a firm believer in having multiple ways for a customer to engage with you based on where they are at in the purchase funnel.
 Whether it’s chat leads, premium content downloads such as buyers guides (top of the funnel), or request a quote (bottom of the funnel) leads, providing your website visitors with multiple opportunities to engage with you online will help your sales team better qualify their prospects.

 - Where is your prospect and customer data being stored?
 If your answer is an excel spreadsheet, you get a hand slap.
 There are many cost-effective marketing automation and CRM tools for small businesses available that will automatically collect prospects from web forms and segment them into a database.
 Plus, you will get data on the web pages the prospect visited and your sales team will have the tools necessary to follow-up from their mobile device.